le-chat-noir/SpringBoot-MyBatis-MultiDatasource/README.md

 ##
 ### Notes (TL:DR)
+#### 1. Set mapper localtion:
 The key is to set

     bean.setMapperLocations(new PathMatchingResourcePatternResolver().getResources("classpath*:mapper/primary/*.xml"));

 in DataSourceConfig to tell each source where to look at xml mappers.
 In multiple datasource situations, each datasource simply **ignores** mybatis.mapper-locations in application.properties.
+#### 2. MyBatis Plus:
+MyBatis Plus uses its own **MybatisSqlSessionFactoryBean**, not ordinary SqlSessionFactoryBean.
+MybatisSqlSessionFactoryBean has its own **MybatisConfiguration** class needs to be set.
+It will not read configs from application.properties.
+*MyBatis Plus defaults to convert underscores into camel-case*.